 You’d probably not want to move to a road that was earmarked for major redevelopments, such as HS2 coming through your back garden.

 Take your time when planning the big move

 The length of time it takes to buy a property can vary enormously so you need to factor this into your timescales.

-If it’s straightforward, there’s no chain and nothing unpleasant shows up in the surveys, then you could complete within six weeks, although up to 12 is usual.
+If it’s straightforward, there’s no chain and nothing unpleasant shows up in the surveys, then you could complete within six weeks.
+Although up to 12 is usual.